iminashi/Rocksmith2014.NET/samples/DLCBuilder/README.md

 The package for the current platform will be built into the folder specified in the configuration (creating a subfolder in the RS DLC folder is recommended).
 Generation of DD levels may be disabled and the App ID can be changed to a custom one.

 - If RS is running, new packages will be created that have a different DLC key and arrangement IDs, with a version number in the song title.
-This allows you to load a new test version into the game by triggering the DLC enumeration.
+This allows you to load a new test version into the game by triggering the DLC enumeration (visit the in-game shop or via mods).
 - If RS is not running, any previous test builds for the project will be replaced with a single package.

 ### Release Build

 Will build the package(s) (both Mac and PC by default) into the project folder.
 DD levels will be generated if the XML files do not already have them and the App ID is hard-coded to Cherub Rock.

+It is also possible in the options to define any number of target folders where the packages will be copied to after the build succeeds.

+## Providing DDS Files Manually

+It is possible to provide existing DDS files for the cover image (e.g. by creating them in GIMP).

+For example, if the cover image file is set to cover.png, the program will search for the files cover64.dds, cover128.dds and cover256.dds, and will use any file that exists instead of doing the resizing and conversion automatically.
+The image sizes should be 64x64, 128x128 and 256x256.

 ## Arrangement Improving Features